Azure/iot-operations-sdks/rust/azure_iot_operations_protocol/README.md

     ```

     > [!NOTE]
     > We recommend the use of a `tag` parameter to pin a [specific release](https://github.com/Azure/iot-operations-sdks/releases), but you may also use `rev` for a particular commit or pull.
-Pinning a specific version will protect you from any breaking changes, which are subject to occur until we release 1.0.
     >To get the latest/nightly build, just pass the `git` argument by itself, with no other parameters.